jellevos/jellevos.github.io/_news/06_apple_and_projects.md

 ---
 layout: post
 date: 2025-08-31 11:30:00-0400
-inline: true
+inline: false
 ---

 Starting full-time job at Apple Paris! 🍏

 ---

 After my internship in 2023 at Apple in Cupertino and 1.5 years of part-time work for Apple remotely, I am beyond excited to announce that I will be joining Apple Paris for a full-time position!
-I had some time between obtaining my PhD and now that I have used to its full extent.
-Not only did I enjoy the Spanish weather, I worked on some cryptography-related hobby projects.
+I had some time between obtaining my PhD and now that I have used to its fullest extent.
+Not only did I enjoy some Spanish weather, I worked on some cryptography-related hobby projects.
 While they are still W.I.P., I will briefly outline them below.

 ---